 - Loss of appetite and weight loss

-Most of these side effects go away after treatment, but some can last a long time, or may even be permanent.
+Most of these side effects go away after treatment, but some can last a long time.
 When chemotherapy is given with radiation, the side effects are often worse.

 Radiation therapy to the chest may damage your lungs, which might cause a cough, problems breathing, and shortness of breath.
 These usually improve after treatment is over, although sometimes they may not go away completely.

-Your esophagus, which is in the middle of your chest, may be exposed to radiation, which could cause a sore throat and trouble swallowing during treatment.
+Your esophagus, which is in the middle of your chest, may be exposed to radiation, which could cause a sore throat and trouble swallowing during or shortly after treatment.
 This might make it hard to eat anything other than soft foods or liquids for a while.

-Radiation therapy to large areas of the brain can sometimes cause memory loss, headaches, trouble thinking, or reduced sexual desire.
-Usually these symptoms are minor compared with those caused by a brain tumor, but they can reduce your quality of life.
-Side effects of radiation therapy to the brain usually become most serious 1 or 2 years after treatment.
+Radiation therapy to large areas of the brain can sometimes cause memory loss, fatigue, headaches, trouble thinking, or reduced sexual desire.
+Usually these symptoms are minor compared with those caused by cancer that has spread to the brain, but they can affect your quality of life.